 About Adult Literacy & Numeracy Services (ALNS)

 ALNS’ approach to L&N learners

-|If you live outside of Sydney or want to do a bit more research, contact the Reading Writing Hotline at w: readingwritinghotline.edu.au e: firstname.lastname@example.org p: 1300 6 555 06
+|If you live outside of Sydney or want to do more research, contact the Reading Writing Hotline via email@example.com or 1300 655 506.|

 ALNS’ buddying service for L&N teachers

-In an industry born to empower others, the trends above are concerning.
-ALNS helps teachers, too (irrespective of their background).
-It seeks to push back at excessive cost-focus that negatively impacts lives.
+In an industry born to enable others, these trends are concerning.
+ALNS helps teachers, too, irrespective of their background.
+It seeks to push back at excessive cost-focus that negatively impacts outcomes and lives.
+There isn’t any point in offering programs that can’t actually get learning well done.

 Working collaboratively, ALNS helps educators deliver as they know they can.
-As an L&N buddy, Fran works with the teacher to plan, prepare, assess or deliver lessons.
-Her confidential, customer-driven and friendly manner helps you mentor as you know you should.
-Fran’s approach is customer-centred, strategic and focused upon quality outcomes.
-This isn’t a service where clients handball and run – what we put in, we get out.
-Fran’s eye for detail and project management help her to notice gaps and opportunities; meet objectives; and avoid waste.
+As an L&N buddy, Fran works with the teacher to plan, prepare, deliver and/or assess.
+Her confidential, supportive and friendly manner helps people mentor as they know they could.
+Her approach is strategic, customer-centred and quality-focused.
+This isn’t a forum for handballing and running – what we put in, we manifest.
+Fran’s eye for detail helps her notice gaps and opportunities; meet objectives; and avoid waste.